Aberdeen Tunnel

-Aberdeen Tunnel, part of Route 1, is a two-tube tunnel linking Happy Valley and Wong Chuk Hang near Aberdeen on the Hong Kong Island, Hong Kong.
+Aberdeen Tunnel, part of Route 1, is a dual-carriageway tunnel linking Happy Valley and Wong Chuk Hang near Aberdeen on the Hong Kong Island, Hong Kong.
 It shortens the travel time between Wong Chuk Hang and Causeway Bay of the Hong Kong Island.
 It connects the Wong Chuk Hang Road and Canal Road Flyover in the Hong Kong Island.
-The toll plaza is at the Wong Chuk Hang end.

-The toll is HK$5.
+The toll is HK$8.
 The tunnel is 1.9 km long and was used by 64,114 vehicles daily in 2015.
+In 2023, 21.9 million vehicles used the tunnel.

 Aberdeen Tunnel is currently managed by Transport Infrastructure Management Limited.

 History

 A tunnel was planned in the long-term development plan for Aberdeen approved by the Governor-in-Council in 1964.
 Support for the tunnel grew following the closure of the Wong Nai Chung Gap by landslides.
 In 1970, Aberdeen kaifong leaders and industrialists called on the government to build the tunnel.
 A pilot tunnel was dug in the mid-1970s to examine underground rock conditions.
 Official approval for the full project, comprising the tunnel and the Canal Road flyover extension, was granted in late 1975.
 The opening of the tunnel was much delayed by both difficult tunnelling conditions, and the late arrival of communications equipment from overseas.
 The contractor was Dragages Hong Kong.

 Around 1,000 graves in the Hong Kong Cemetery were relocated for the construction of the tunnel.

 The tunnel opened on 12 March 1982.
 From the very beginning, the tunnel suffered from congestion at the approach roads.
 In 1991, the toll was raised from $3 to $5.

 The Aberdeen Tunnel's operations and management were privatised in 1991.
 It was contracted out to the Cross Harbour Tunnel Company initially.
 Tunnel management was contracted out to Serco Group (HK) Ltd. on 29 September 1998, and then to Transport Infrastructure Management Ltd. on 29 September 2014.

+Electronic tolling via HKeToll was introduced on 24 December 2023 following which the toll booths were demolished.